 Meniere’s disease is a chronic, incurable disorder of the inner ear.
 Victims of this disease experience periodic episodes of severe dizziness and spinning, fluctuating hearing loss, ringing in the ear, and feelings of pressure within the ear.
 Sounds at certain pitches may seem garbled and cause irritation.
 Over time, hearing loss can become permanent.
 It is essential to have a disability lawyer who understands this disorder work with you to help you get the benefits you need and deserve.

 We are prepared to fight for your right to the long term disability insurance benefits you deserve.
-Call Mehr, Fairbanks & Peterson without delay, for a free evaluation of your claim: 800-249-3731.
+Call Mehr Fairbanks Trial Lawyers without delay, for a free evaluation of your claim: 800-249-3731.